 Ingredients

-- 3-4 cloves of garlic, minced
+- 3-4 cloves of garlic, minced (to taste)

-- 3 cups vegetable broth
+- 3 cups vegetable broth (I used low sodium vegetable broth)

-- 2 teaspoons of dried thyme, divided in half
+- 2 teaspoons dried thyme, divided

-- Roasted squash seeds, optional
+- Roasted squash seeds, optional (see note 2 for roasting instructions)

 Instructions

-- Next, add the cubed butternut squash, sliced carrot, vegetable broth, and half of the dried thyme.
-Stir well, close the lid, set the pressure valve to âSEALINGâ and cook on high pressure (or manual) for 12 minutes.
+- Cook the soup: Now add the cubed squash, chopped carrot, the broth, and half the dried thyme.
+Stir well, close the lid, set the pressure valve to ‘SEALING’ and cook on high pressure (or manual) for 12 minutes.

 - Allow the pressure to release naturally for 15 minutes after the pressure cooker is done.
-Then, using a cooking spoon, carefully switch the pressure valve to âVENTINGâ and allow the rest of the pressure to release.
-When it is safe, for me thatâs when the pressure indicated is in the down position (please consult your manual!) remove the lid and give the soup a stir.
+Then, using a cooking spoon, carefully switch the pressure valve to ‘VENTING’ and allow the rest of the pressure to release.
+(Your pressure cooker may use different words or buttons.
+Please consult your manual.

 Notes